How to Repatriate Money from India Abroad: NRO $1M Limit Explained

 Related planning guides: If this question is part of your broader return plan, also review moving back to India from USA guide and moving back to India from Canada guide.

-Direct Answer: RBI NRO Account Repatriation Limit
+RBI NRO Account Repatriation Limit

 Primary sources to verify before you remit